-Tennessee is filled with so many amazing things to do that you could spent weeks driving around the state exploring everything from underground waterfalls to the Country Music Hall of Fame!
+Tennessee is filled with so many amazing things to do, that you could spend weeks driving around the state exploring everything from underground waterfalls to the Country Music Hall of Fame!
 Below I share the top 6 cities to visit and a list of things to do in Tennessee.

-There are so many great nature attractions, indoor attractions, hikes, and adventure courses to explore throughout the state so buckle up and let’s explore Tennessee’s biggest metro cities and what to do there!
+There are so many great outdoor activities, indoor attractions, hikes, and adventure courses to explore throughout the state — so buckle up and let’s explore Tennessee’s biggest cities and what to do there!

-Beyond the party scene Nashville offers a variety of great family activities from museums to parks to great ice cream shops and yummy pancakes.
-Not to mention their fun Instagram worthy street art.
-It really is a great vacation destination for families and there is so much that you can do with kids!
+Beyond the party scene, Nashville offers a variety of great family activities — from museums to parks to great ice cream shops and yummy pancakes.
+They’ve also got fun, Instagram-worthy street art.
+It really is a great vacation destination for families too!

 When you go to Nashville if you want to start the trip getting into the country music mindset you will want to plan a trip to the Opry for a backstage tour and show.
 The show gives you a great background into Nashville and you leave feeling you better understand Nashville and how they become a country music capital.